pit-ray/win-vind/how_to_use/index.md

         "ja": "キャレットを下へ移動"
     },
 ```
 **name** is a unique identifier of a linked function. **en** or **ja** are labels used on GUI of win-vind.
-If you give a unique key as language code and a translated label, win-vind can support another language.
+If you give a unique key as language code and a translated label, enable to support another language.
 <br>
 The meanings of these key config are shown in the following table with the proviso that the column of **String** is case-sensitive, but the column of **Meanings** is not case-sensitive.
 And, key codes are bolded, (e.g. **Shift**, **A**).